shellphish/ictf-website/index.md

 History and Background
 ----------------------

-The iCTF evolved from a number of security "live exercises" that were carried out locally by Prof. [Giovanni Vigna](http://www.cs.ucsb.edu/~vigna/) at UC Santa Barbara, in 2001 and 2002.
+The iCTF evolved from several security "live exercises" that were carried out locally by Prof. [Giovanni Vigna](http://www.cs.ucsb.edu/~vigna/) at UC Santa Barbara, in 2001 and 2002.

 Motivated by the students' enthusiasm for security competitions, Prof. Vigna carried out the first wide-area edition of the iCTF in December 2003.
-In that CTF, fourteen teams from around the United States competed in a contest to compromise other teams' network services while trying to protect their own services from attacks.
+In that CTF, fourteen teams from around the United States competed in a contest to compromise other teams' network services while trying to protect their services from attacks.
 This historical contest included teams from UC Santa Barbara, North Carolina State University, the Naval Postgraduate School in Monterey, the West Point Academy, Georgia Tech, the University of Texas at Austin, and the University of Illinois, Urbana-Champaign.

 In 2004, the iCTF evolved into a truly *international* exercise (hence, the name "iCTF"), which included teams from the United States, Austria, Germany, Italy, and Norway.